kign/c4wa/etc/doc/language.md

 While preprocessor is not part of `c4wa`, it can optionally run your code through external preprocessor if available on the host, with `-P` command line option.
-Any command line option which begins with `-D` will be directly passed to the preprocessor (or ignored if `-P` isn't present). `-DC4WA` is always added.
+Any command line option which begins with `-D` will be directly passed to the preprocessor (or ignored if `-P` isn't present). `-DC4WA` is always added;
+use `-Ph` for the full list of predefined symbols.

 Current implementation does NOT recognize `#line` directives by default inserted by C Preprocessor.
 If you run through C preprocessor manually, please make sure to remove them (usually `-P`).